 When you create an invention that hasn’t been seen before, you should patent the idea and/or invention so that others cannot steal your hard work.
-When our Patent Attorneys start the process, we can conduct a Patent search to ensure that another version of your idea or invention hasn’t already been patented.
+When our Orlando and Tampa based Patent Attorneys start the process, we can conduct a Patent search to ensure that another version of your idea or invention hasn’t already been patented.
 To obtain a Patent, an application must be submitted to the U.S. Patent and Trademark Office in your name.
 If the invention has more than one person, all inventors must be named on the application as joint inventors.

 Depending on your invention our attorneys will be applying for one of three types of protection: